Pear Crumble with Walnuts – a delicious twist on an apple crumble using another favourite fall fruit and toasty walnut flavour too.

 Preheat oven to 350 degrees F.

-Mix together the flour, baking powder, brown sugar and rolled oats.
+Mix together the flour, baking powder, brown sugar, walnuts and rolled oats.
 Rub this together with your hands to break up any lumps in the brown sugar.

 Add the cubes of cold butter and start pinching them together with your fingertips and incorporating them into the dry ingredients until the mixture forms a a ball like cookie dough.